ezpublishlegacy/liszip/doc/INSTALL.md

    Alternatively you can also enable the extension over the backend.
    Go to setup -> extensions -> tick the checkbox -> then press refresh button

-3. Generate new table "ezzip" with the required fields and zip codes in your database
+3. Import liszip.sql file into ez database

 4. Run the php script from commandline: